Newman Festival | Get Set For September! | Friday 28th June 2019 | 10.00am - 1.30pm

 The second units of each year will provide you with an exam theme to respond to, interpret and produce final outcomes in a timed examination.
 You will have the opportunity to work with live briefs and explore an independently sourced area of study, allowing you to demonstrate your passion and interests within graphics.
 Work is presented within sketchbooks and on design sheets, to create a diverse and visually exciting portfolio that is supported by in depth visual vocabulary and analysis.

-At least two 5s and three 4s at GCSE, including a 6 in GCSE Art/Graphic Design (NOT Graphic Products).
+At least two 5s and three 4s at GCSE, including at least a 5 in GCSE Art or Graphic Design (NOT Graphic Products).
 If you have not previously studied GCSE Art or Graphic Design, we will send out a mini portfolio task for you to complete after you have finished your GCSEs in June.

 Film Studies, Media Studies, English and Digital Photography.